openconfig/featureprofiles/feature/qos/otg_tests/ingress_police_nhg/README.md

   * Validate packets are received by ATE port 2.
     * Validate DUT qos interface scheduler counters count packets as conforming-pkts and conforming-octets
     * Validate at OTG that 0 packets are lost on flow A and flow B
+  * Increase traffic on flow to dest_A to 2Gbps
-  * Validate outer packet ipv6 flow label assignment
+    * Validate that flow dest_A experiences ~50% packet loss (+/- 1%)
+  * Stop traffic

+### TE-18.2.3 IPv6 flow label validiation

+  * Send 100 packets for flow A and flow B.  (Use an OTG fixed packet count flow)
   * When the outer packet is IPv6, the flow-label should be inspected on the ATE.
-      * If the inner packet is IPv4, the outer IPv6 flow label should be computed based on the IPv4 5 tuple src,dst address and ports, plus protocol
+    * If the inner packet is IPv4, the outer IPv6 flow label should be computed based on the IPv4 5 tuple src,dst address and ports, plus protocol.
     * If the inner packet is IPv6, the inner flow label should be copied to the outer packet.
-  * Increase traffic on flow to dest_A to 2Gbps
-    * Validate that flow dest_A experiences ~50% packet loss (+/- 1%)
+    * To validate the flow label, use the ATE to verify that the packets for
+      * flow A all have the same flow label
+      * flow B have the same flow label
+      * flow A and B labels do not match

 #### OpenConfig Path and RPC Coverage